0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 This product is intended to be used by Cloud professionals how have experience with the Linux OS, networking in the cloud and understand Cloud pricing.
 :::

+## What is this product about

+We love the idea of the Office in the Cloud, and decided to create a NAS in the cloud where you could attach to the product a bunch of EBS drives and allowing you to mount them on your computers as if they were local to your network, given, you need to use a VPN to gain access to the private subnet.

+Our two products: VPN, and Samba, combined together will allow to access drives from anywhere in the world, share data across cloud instances and local machines in harmony.

+### Key aspects

+- Mount up to 25 EBS drives
+- Mount the drives as if they were on the local lan while using a VPN.
+- Share data across instances in the cloud.

+### Example use cases

+- Share data between servers inside a VPC
+- Mount drive(s) locally when using a VPN.
+- Remote storage with easy backup options to access the data anywhere in the world.
+- Adaptable to other uses and ideas.

 ## Understand the basics

 ### Resilience